 Cognitive behavior therapy teaches a person to reverse those thought patterns.
 Over time a person can improve their confidence and self-esteem so that they no longer need to use alcohol as a social crutch.

-Knowing how to help an alcoholic that doesn’t want help takes education, patience, and a different approach to what you may already be using.
+Knowing how to deal with an alcoholic who doesn’t want help takes education, patience, and a different approach to what you may already be using.

 How To Help An Alcoholic Friend or Relative